EventStore/EventStore/docs/configuration/README.md

 * `--UnknownConfig` on the command line
 * `EVENTSTORE_UnknownConfig` through environment variable
-* `UnknownConfig: value` in the config file will output on `stdout`: `Error while parsing options: The option UnknownConfig is not a known option.
+* `UnknownConfig: value` in the config file
+And will output on `stdout`: `Error while parsing options: The option UnknownConfig is not a known option.
 (Parameter 'UnknownConfig')`.
 :::